Category Archives: British Royals

 Smallpox, now eradicated, was a serious contagious disease that killed many and left many survivors scarred.
 The disease knew no class boundaries and royalty was as likely to suffer from it as the common folk.
 Smallpox was a leading cause of death in the 18th century.
 It killed an estimated 400,000 Europeans each year in the 18th century.
 By having their children inoculated against smallpox, King George III and Queen Charlotte were trying to protect them and starting down the long road that would eventually lead to the eradication of this terrible disease.
 During the 17th century, the British House of Stuart was greatly affected by smallpox.
 King William III’s parents William II, Prince of Orange and Mary, Princess Royal (daughter of King Charles I) both died of smallpox as did King William III’s wife and co-ruler Queen Mary II.
 Other Stuarts who died from smallpox were: Henry, Duke of Gloucester (son of King Charles I), Charles, Duke of Cambridge (son of King James II), and William, Duke of Gloucester (only surviving child of Queen Anne).
 In addition, King Charles II, Henrietta (daughter of King Charles I), King William III, and Queen Anne all had smallpox and survived.

 Two of the 3% who died after receiving the smallpox inoculation were the two youngest sons of King George III, Prince Octavius and Prince Alfred.
 19 months younger than Octavius, Prince Alfred was born on September 22, 1780.
 Alfred was probably a “blue baby” due to a heart defect and was always in delicate health.
 In 1782, Alfred received the smallpox vaccination.
-However, after the inoculation, Alfred did not recover as he should have.
+However, Alfred did not recover as he should have.
 His face and his eyelids had eruptions from the smallpox inoculation and he had difficulty with breathing.
 The doctors agreed that he would survive for only a few weeks more which came as a great shock to his family.
 After suffering from prolonged bouts of fever, Alfred died on August 20, 1782, a month short of his second birthday.
 King George III said, “I am very sorry for Alfred, but if it had been Octavius, I should have died too.”

 Less than a year later, Octavius and his sister Sophia had their smallpox inoculations.
 Sophia recovered without incident, but four-year-old Octavius became ill and died several days later, on May 3, 1783, at Kew Palace.
 King George III was heartbroken, “There will be no heaven for me, if Octavius is not there.”
 Little Octavius was the last member of the British Royal Family to suffer from smallpox.
 On May 10, 1783, Octavius was buried beside his brother Alfred at Westminster Abbey.
 Shortly after King George III died in 1820, Octavius and Alfred’s eldest brother, now King George IV, ordered their remains transferred from Westminster Abbey to the Royal Vault at St. George’s Chapel, Windsor Castle so they could rest in peace with their parents.